Noise Levels in 95231, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,331 95231 residents, or 27.4%, live above that level.
 By land area, 54.5% of 95231 is above 55 dBA.

 Average noise levels for 95231 residents, grouped by direction from the center of 95231.
-Eastern 95231 carries the highest population-weighted average; Western 95231 carries the lowest.
-Just 58% of residents in Western 95231 live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Eastern 95231.
+The highest population-weighted average is in northeastern 95231; the lowest is in northwestern 95231, where just 9% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern 95231